Odds and Ends From The MUSEUM

 By Trudy Wyman, Curator, Millinocket Historical Society Museum

-*** Still time to get your paver orders in for the next group to be placed later this year.
+*** A new paver order will be sent soon for the next group to be placed later this year.
 Contact MHS for the specifics.
 The pavers are $100.00 each (tax deductible) and may be in honor or in memory, for a school or team, business, organization or in your own name.
 Once the snow melts, come view the pavers already in place.

 *** Museum HOURS….
 Open Thursdays, Fridays, Saturdays from noon – 3 PM.
 Watch for the sandwich board sign out front.